jaerrib/jaerrib.github.io/pelican/content/posts/lanuguage_learning_with_ai.md

 pacing, I'm proud to say my reading level is around B1.
 On the other hand, my speaking and writing are not as solid.

-At the beginning of October, I decided that I would begin to do two things.
+At the beginning of September, I decided that I would begin to do two things.
 One was a shift in how I was consuming media.
 Hearing the German dialogue was good, but leaving the subtitles in English wasn't forcing me to think.
 Therefore, I started watching whatever I could with both the audio and subtitles in German.
 I also started changing the language in the video games I was playing.
 This has been helpful with immersion, but the second thing I did has been the most helpful.

 I started keeping a daily journal (*ein Tagebuch*) completely in German.
 My goal was to write 3-5 sentences about everyday events: what I ate, what I did at